aws/karpenter-provider-aws/designs/odcr.md

 - Instance match criteria
   - Targeted -- only accept instances that matches all attributes + explicitly targeted the capacity reservation
   - Open -- if capacity reservation accepts all instances that matches all attributes
+- Reservation type
+  - Default -- standard capacity reservations, pre-reserved capacity for on-demand instances in arbitrary instance counts
+  - Capacity Block -- pre-reserved capacity in specific block sizes that is only allocated for a specific amount of time (up to 14 days in 1-day increments or up to 28 days in 7-day increments)
 - A start and end date (if applicable) for when the reservation of capacity is available

 AWS also supports grouping Capacity Reservation into [Capacity Reservation groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-cr-group.html).
 Both these entities are supported in Launch Template's CapacityReservationTarget [definitions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-capacityreservationtarget.html).